 - Choose the Benefits Notices tile and click the View Form 1095-C tile.

 Individuals with tax treaty exempt income or with taxable scholarships should wait to receive the 1042-S form before filing personal income tax returns.
-Individuals with more than one type of 1042 reportable income will receive more than one 1042-S. Non-resident employees will receive form W-2, as well, reporting their taxable (non-treaty exempt) wages.
-In some cases, non-resident employees may receive Form W-2 as well, if receiving taxable wages.
+Individuals with more than one type of 1042 reportable income will receive more than one 1042-S. Non-resident employees will receive form W-2, as well, reporting their taxable (non-treaty exempt) wages, if any.
 If you meet this criteria but have not received your form by the third week of February, complete a 1042-S Reissue Request Form and submit it to Employee Services.

 2020 W-4 Exemptions Expire Soon